 Mencap Cymru, Learning Disability Services and South Wales Police have jointly developed the scheme for anyone in the South Wales force area with a Learning disability or mental health and communication need.

 There are a wide variety of Autism Alert Cards in use.
-As initiatves are local, designs vary widely between areas.
+As initiatives are local, designs vary widely between areas.

-The Autism Alert Card is free, plastic and credit card sized It can be issued to individuals aged 10 or over who live anywhere in Devon, although similar schemes are in place in other areas of the country and so the card may be recognised elsewhere.
+The Autism Alert Card is free, plastic and credit card sized It can be issued to individuals aged 10 or over who live anywhere in Devon and Cornwall, although similar schemes are in place in other areas of the country and so the card may be recognised elsewhere.

 Police Forces: Thames Valley (Oxfordshire only)